PLC-lang/rusty/book/src/arch/validation.md

 The validation module implements the semantic validation step of the compiler.
 The validator is a hand-written visitor that offers a callback when visiting the single AST-nodes to then perform the different validation tasks.

-The validation rules are implemented in dedicated validator-structs :
+The validation rules are implemented in dedicated validator-structs:

 | Validator          | Responsibilities                                                                                   |
 | ------------------ | -------------------------------------------------------------------------------------------------- |
 | pou_validator      | Semantic rules on the level of Programs, Functionblocks and Functions.                             |